Top Challenges in Talent Management and How to Overcome Them

 How to Overcome It:

-- Provide Growth Opportunities: Offer clear career paths, mentorship programs, and training opportunities to help employees grow within the organization.
+- Foster Career Development: Provide clear career paths, mentorship programs, and opportunities for skill development.
+Employees are more likely to stay when they see growth potential within the organization.

 The Challenge: